-An asset following secure review guideliness leads to significant decrease in attack surface early in the asset lifecycle.
-This proactive cyber security approach adopted by organisations helps in the long run, both by establishing security baselines and lesser incidents.
+An asset following secure review guidelines leads to a significant decrease in attack surface early in the asset lifecycle.
+This proactive cyber security approach adopted by the business company helps in the extra mile, both by establishing security baselines and lesser incidents.

 Let our secure configuration security reviews help you set a secure baseline.

 A build and configuration review, also known as a secure configuration hardening review, involves reviewing the underlying Operating System and related components such as firmware, removable media interfaces in line with good security practices.

 At times, customers request such reviews in comparison with CIS, NIST or internal guidelines.
 This is a white box pen test exercise performed to fully deliver knowledge of the system infrastructure.

 A server with a lack of hardening or misconfiguration issues could provide a point on an easy route in developing network compromise or unauthorised access to sensitive details.

 A weakly configured infrastructure may not only add vulnerabilities to the network, but a rootkit or a backdoor configured into the machine may go undetected for months.

 This review helps to fill and discuss identifying weaknesses in a configuration to help you remediate issues in line with best practices.

 Why do you need security hardening ?